 It’s an interesting exercise that allowed us to brainstorm and dream about how we would like the year to unfold.
 What would make this year special?
 What would make it joyful?
 What might happen that would stimulate a sense of gratitude and appreciation for life?

 We captured these ideas and dreams on a large poster.
 My oldest daughter is hoping to spend a block of time this summer on the California coast learning to surf.
 She also wants to go to London (where did that come from?).
 Travel is an important part of our speculation.
 We identified possible trips to Yellowstone Nat’l Park, Nicaragua, and the Bahamas.
 There’s mention of a camping trips and visits to see aging grandparents.
 But it’s not all travel.
-My wife hopes to run some 5K races this spring, and I’m hoping to play in a “blues jam” if I can practice and get my fingers to move a bit quicker on the piano.
+My wife hopes to run some 5K races this spring, and I’m hoping to play in a “blues jam” in Memphis, TN.

 Sharing our hopes and dreams helps focus the energy of our family and gives us a vision for how we spend our time and money